tonyc0903/Network-Automation/README.md

 This repository contain scripts for my network automation journey

-Helpful tips for me along the way (will update with tips daily):
+Helpful tips for me along the way (will update with tips whenever I can):

 `group_vars` - this folder contains a routers.yml for automating and inheriting variables at group level